Kickflip/kickflip-ios-sdk/README.md

 **note**: This is a pre-release API preview.

 The [Kickflip](http://kickflip.io) platform provides a complete video broadcasting solution for your iOS application.
 You can use our pre-built `KFBroadcastViewController` to stream live video to your Kickflip account starting with one line of code.
+Check out our [Kickflip iOS SDK example](https://github.com/Kickflip/kickflip-ios-example).

 ## Quickstart

+The quickest way to get started will be to fork the [Kickflip iOS SDK example](https://github.com/Kickflip/kickflip-ios-example).
 Launch Kickflip's default `KFBroadcastViewController` to instantly stream live video from your application:

 ```objc
 [Kickflip setupWithAPIKey:@"API_KEY" secret:@"API_SECRET"];